Leopard Orchid (Ansellia africana) Indoor Care, Propagation and Problems with Solutions

 No blooms

 One reason for lack of blooms in Leopard Orchid is too little light.
-Position the orchid in a brighter spot where it will receive very bright light with some morning or late evening direct sunshine.
+Position the orchid in a brighter spot where it will receive very bright light with 4-6 hours of morning or late evening direct sunshine.
+Check out this post on understanding light for houseplants.

 The second reason for lack of blooms in Leopard Orchid is underfeeding.
-Feed the orchid weekly during the growing season with a nitrogen-rich, water-soluble, orchid fertilizer.
+Feed the orchid fortnightly during the growing season with a nitrogen-rich, water-soluble, orchid fertilizer.
+Do not feed in the cold season as growth is reduced at this time.

 Dark-green leaves